Five reasons why men should wash dishes

 While my wife is ok with me cutting and chopping, she dislikes my washing the dishes, claiming I am no good at it.
 I think it’s a bias she has inherited from my mother-in-law who too does not like men washing the dishes.

 To ensure that it is not a family disorder, I cross-checked elsewhere.
-I asked around and found, surprisingly, that the notion that men should do anything but washing the dishes and sweeping or mopping the floor, is a pretty common notion.
-In many cases, the need for asking that question was not even an option.
+I asked around and found that it is a pretty common notion that men should do anything but wash dishes and sweep/mop the floor.
+In some cases, even asking this question was blasphemous.

 To me this attitude represents a deep-seated bias regarding men’s involvement in household work as well as the classification of work itself.
 I strongly feel that men should wash the dishes.
 From what I have experienced, most men are not good at cooking – either by design or desire.
 Moreover, cooking is an art form which has to be nurtured.
 But washing dishes is a skill that can be picked fast.